 (Approved by President Bitterbaum, March 30, 2006)

-SUNY Cortland, in its continuing effort to seek equity in education and employment and in support of federal and state anti-discrimination legislation, has adopted a complaint procedure for the prompt and equitable investigation and resolution of allegations of unlawful discrimination on the basis of race, color, national origin, religion, age, sex, sexual orientation, disability, veteran status or marital status.
+SUNY Cortland, in its continuing effort to seek equity in education and employment and in support of Federal and State anti-discrimination legislation, has adopted a complaint procedure for the prompt and equitable investigation and resolution of allegations of unlawful discrimination on the basis of race, color, national origin, religion, creed, age, sex, sexual orientation, disability, gender identity, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, or criminal conviction.
 Harassment on the basis of any of the above-protected categories is a form of unlawful discrimination.
-Conduct that may constitute harassment is described in 850.10.
-For more detailed information, contact the affirmative action officer.
+Conduct that may constitute harassment is described in 950.10.
+These procedures also apply to complaints alleging all forms of sex discrimination, including sexual harassment, sexual assault, and sexual violence against employees, students, or third parties.
+For more detailed information contact the Affirmative Action Officer (hereafter AAO) or the Title IX Coordinator (hereafter TIXC).
+Throughout this document, AAO may refer to the Affirmative Action Officer, or, in the case of Title IX related issues, AAO may also refer to the Title IX Coordinator.

-This Complaint Procedure for the Review of Allegations of Unlawful Discrimination provides a mechanism through which the College may identify, respond to, prevent and eliminate incidents of illegal discrimination.
-The College recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial grievance process will benefit students, faculty, staff and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of state and federal enforcement agencies or courts.
+This Complaint Procedure for the Review of Allegations of Unlawful Discrimination provides a mechanism through which the College will identify, respond to, prevent and eliminate incidents of illegal discrimination.
+The College recognizes and accepts its responsibility in this regard and believes that the establishment of this internal, non-adversarial grievance process will benefit students, faculty, staff and administration, permitting investigation and resolution of problems without resorting to the frequently expensive and time-consuming procedures of State and Federal enforcement agencies or courts.

 This procedure has been developed in accordance with guidelines and recommendations provided by the Chancellor’s Office of Affirmative Action.
 The policy is administered by the College’s Affirmative Action Office.
-The affirmative action officer directs that office and reports directly to the College president and the assistant vice president for human resources.
-These procedures have been approved by the State University of New York, Office of University Counsel.
-These procedures are intended to balance the rights of those bringing complaints of discrimination, harassment and retaliation (the “complainant”) with those against whom such claims are brought (the “respondent”).
-Throughout these procedures the “parties” shall refer to the complainant, respondent and witnesses involved in the complaint.
+The AAO directs that office and reports directly to the College President and the Assistant Vice President for Human Resources.
+These procedures have been approved by the State University of New York, Office of General Counsel.
+These procedures are intended to balance the rights of those bringing complaints of discrimination, harassment and retaliation (the “Complainant”) with those against whom such claims are brought (the “Respondent”).
+Throughout these procedures the “parties” shall refer to the Complainant, Respondent, and witnesses involved in the complaint.

 This procedure may be used by any person who is the victim of discrimination by a SUNY Cortland student or employee.
 Employee grievance procedures established through negotiated contracts, academic grievance review committees, student disciplinary grievance boards and any other procedures defined by contract will continue to operate as before.
-This procedure does not in any way deprive a complainant of the right to file with outside enforcement agencies, such as the New York State Division of Human Rights, the Equal Employment Opportunity Commission, the Office for Civil Rights of the United States Department of Education and the Office of Federal Contract Compliance of the United States Department of Labor.
+This procedure does not in any way deprive a Complainant of the right to file with outside enforcement agencies, such as the New York State Division of Human Rights, the Equal Employment Opportunity Commission, the Office for Civil Rights of the United States Department of Education and the Office of Federal Contract Compliance of the United States Department of Labor.
 Contact information for these agencies and more detailed information may be obtained from the Affirmative Action Office.
+More detailed information may be obtained from the Affirmative Action Office.

-The complainant is not required to pursue the SUNY internal procedure before filing a complaint with a state or federal agency.
-In addition, if the complainant chooses to pursue the SUNY internal procedure, the complainant is free to file a complaint with the appropriate state or federal agency at any point during the process.
-Upon filing with an external agency, however, the SUNY Cortland internal complaint procedure will be terminated and the matter referred to the Office of the University Counsel for review, defense or, if deemed appropriate by counsel, involvement in mediation, conciliation or settlement with the external agency where the complaint was filed, or such other actions as may be in the interests of the College.
+The Complainant is not required to pursue the SUNY internal procedure before filing a complaint with a State or Federal agency.
+In addition, if the Complainant chooses to pursue the SUNY internal procedure, the Complainant is free to file a complaint with the appropriate State or Federal agency at any point during the process.
+Upon filing with an external agency, however, the SUNY Cortland internal complaint procedure will be terminated and the matter referred to the Office of the General Counsel for review, defense or, if deemed appropriate by Counsel, involvement in mediation, conciliation or settlement with the external agency where the complaint was filed, or such other actions as may be in the interests of the College.
+The AAO will assist the Office of General Counsel as needed.

 During any portion of the procedures detailed hereafter, the parties shall not employ audio or video taping devices.